 There is also a massage school onsite if you fancy another Thai massage.
 The prices are more than what you can find in other areas and bear in mind the waiting time as it can get crowded.
-The Reclining Buddha is a 10 minute walk from the Grand Palace or you can take the ferry and get off at No 8 Tha Thien Pier.
+The Reclining Buddha is a 10-minute walk from the Grand Palace or you can take the ferry and get off at No 8 Tha Thien Pier.
 There are also a few handicraft bazaars that you can visit along the way.

 In the evening we headed out to visit Chinatown; you can get off at ferry no 5 Ratchawong Pier.
 Chinatown is a great place to try street food and experience the craziness of Bangkok.
 There is also the flower market, Pak Khlong Talat; which we have been told is beautiful to visit if you get a chance.

-Day 8 – More Luxury in Bangkok
+Day 8 – Luxury stay in Bangkok

-We stayed at the Eastin Grand Hotel Sathom; after our long adventure day yesterday we took the morning to enjoy the roof top pool and soak in the views of Bangkok Skyline.
+We stayed at the Eastin Grand Hotel Sathom; after our long adventure day yesterday, we took the morning to enjoy the rooftop pool and soak in the views of Bangkok Skyline.
 What is unique about this hotel is that you have direct access to the BTS Sky Train so we took this opportunity in the afternoon to catch the Skytrain to Sala Daeng to visit Lumpini Park; which is a beautiful green park to relax in.
-You can also hire a paddle boat.
+You can also hire a paddleboat.

-We spent our evening visiting Khao San Road; which is the famous backbacker strip.
+We spent our evening visiting Khao San Road; which is the famous backpacker strip.
 It was not our favourite place but interesting to see and try the market stalls serving local delicacies and for the more adventurous bbq scorpions and insects!
 You can also get a very cheap foot or body massage here.
 Thai massages are amazing if you like massages; they can be quite strong so make sure you tell them what your pain threshold is!

 For our last two days we opted to stay in a more luxurious 5-star hotel; Lebua State Tower.
 As we stayed in budget hotels during most of our stay we decided to splash a little during our last couple of days.